Return to Planning and Development Homepage

 Q. What is a Public Nuisance?

 A. In general, a public nuisance is a dangerous or dilapidated building or mobile home, discarded materials and debris, overgrown lots, inoperable or abandoned vehicles and other waste matter found on property.
-The nuisance shall constitute a health hazard and/or which is or may be unsafe or dangerous to members of the general public by reason of their inability to understand the danger from the nuisance, and/or which may reasonably be expected to attract children to the premises and risk injury by playing with, in, or on it.
+The nuisance shall constitute a health hazard and/or which is or may be unsafe or dangerous to members of the general public by reason of their inability to understand the danger from the nuisance, and/or which may reasonably be expected to attract rodents, snakes and other dangerous wildlife and insects, as well as children who risk injury by playing with, in, or on it.

 Q. What is an inoperable vehicle?

 A. A motor vehicle that is inoperable, abandoned, or derelict upon any public street, road or thoroughfare, or private property; any vehicle damaged so as not to comply with state or federal safety regulations, incapable of self-propulsion or partially dismantled if retained on the premises for more than seventy-two (72) hours whether for repair or not.

 Q. Can a Manufactured Home be used for storage?

 Q. Who is responsible for keeping property clean?

 A. The "responsible party or person” means any individual, business or entity responsible for creating, causing, maintaining or permitting the nuisance activity, premises, condition or conduct; and includes, but is not limited to, the property owner (both real and personal), tenant, lessee, possessor, or occupant of real property, the president or other officer of the corporation, a business owner or manager of a business.

 Q. How does the County enforce this requirement?